agdavid/agdavid.github.io/_posts/2016-10-14-part_one_googlemaps_rails.markdown

   end
 ```

 Now, remember again that data is sent across the internet in string format.
-This is where ActiveModelSerializers come in -- helping us serialize our data so that you can call on the API (coordinates#index) and recieve JSON.
+This is where ActiveModelSerializers come in -- helping us serialize our data so that you can call on the API endpoint (coordinates#index) and recieve JSON.

 Go ahead and add the proper gem to your Gemfile and rebundle: